 A number of City of Armadale staff work throughout the City and report suspicious or criminal activity.

 Members of the public can report suspicious behaviour to Crime Stoppers on 1800 333 000.

-Peoples' behaviour, particularly in terms of the possibility of offending, as well as an individual's perception about their safety, can be influenced by the design of an environment.
+Peoples' behaviour - both in terms of the possibility of offending and an individual's perception about their safety - can be influenced by the design of an environment.